LGBTQ bishops: United Methodist Church

 Jeanne Audrey Powers was the first woman to be nominated for the office of a bishop in The United Methodist Church.
 In 1995, the year before she retired, she came out as a lesbian during a sermon she delivered at the national gathering of the Reconciling Ministries Movement.

 In 2016, the Western Jurisdiction of the United Methodist Church elected its first openly gay and partnered bishop.
 Before being elected, Bishop Karen Oliveto had served as senior pastor of Glide Memorial Church in San Francisco.
 Earlier in 2016, the New York Annual Conference of the United Methodist Church had ordained the denomination's first openly LGBT clergy.
 At the United Methodist Church's General Conference, the delegates voted in favour of a motion to defer the issue of human sexuality to the Council of Bishops to reexamine the Book of Discipline.

 On 7 May 2018 the Council of Bishops in the United Methodist Church proposed allowing individual pastors and regional church bodies to decide whether to ordain LGBT clergy and perform same-sex weddings, though this proposal can only be approved by the General Conference.

 In 2022, the Western Jurisdiction elected a second openly gay and partnered bishop, Cedrick Bridgeforth.

+In 2024, the UMC elected with Kristin Stoneking a third openly gay married bishop.